AbsaOSS/cobrix/README.md

 * `cp1364` - (experimental support) IBM EBCDIC Korean (2 byte code page)
 * `cp1388` - (experimental support) IBM EBCDIC Simplified Chinese (2 byte code page)

-By default, Cobrix uses common EBCDIC code page which contains only basic latin characters, numbers, and punctuation.
+By default, Cobrix uses the common EBCDIC code page, which contains only basic Latin characters, numbers, and punctuation.
 You can specify the code page to use for all string fields by setting the `ebcdic_code_page` option to one of the following values:

 ```
 .option("ebcdic_code_page", "cp037")
 ```

-For multi-codepage files, you can specify the code page to use for each field by setting the `field_code_page:<code page>` option
+For multi-codepage files, you can specify the code page to use for each field by setting the `field_code_page:<code page>` option.
 ```
 .option("ebcdic_code_page", "cp037")
 .option("field_code_page:cp1256" -> "FIELD1")